Frequently Asked Questions

 Much progress has been made since UNCF was founded in 1944 and especially since “A mind is a terrible thing to waste”® was created and helped to change the way Americans think about both race and education.

-But the persistent achievement gap between Americans of color and the majority population, and the string of highly visible racial episodes from all over the United States in the last several years testify to how far we still have to go to reach racial equality.
-The high cost of college and lower income levels for many African Americans, and the fact that African Americans disproportionately do not receive a high school education that adequately prepares them for college, result in African American rates of college attendance and graduation that are much lower than those of other groups, placing severe limits on their ability to contribute to the economy and civil society.
+However, recent increases in racial violence and strife have refocused the nation’s attention on the fundamental differences in equality and access to opportunities for advancement that people of color have endured throughout the history of the United States.
+The persistent achievement gap between Americans of color and the majority population, and the string of highly visible racial episodes from all over the United States in the last several years testify to how far we still have to go to reach racial equality.
+The high cost of college, lower income levels for many African Americans and the fact that African Americans disproportionately do not receive a high school education that adequately prepares them for college, result in African American rates of college attendance and graduation that are much lower than those of other groups, placing severe limits on their ability to contribute to the economy and civil society.

 At a time when college opportunity is an indispensable part of our national quest for social and economic justice, the nation needs students of color to be able to go to and through college and on to careers of success and service.
 HBCUs and the educational opportunity that they afford, and the hundreds of thousands of people whose support makes that education possible, must be an important part of the journey to full equality.